 The average employee uses three or more devices and digital channels for communication every day.
 They have come to expect a consistent experience across multiple devices and multiple platforms.
 They also expect to be able to move seamlessly from one device to another; without the loss of flexibility or continuity.

 Promoting collaborative working in government and other public sector organisations has often been very tricky.
 Attempts to encourage collaboration have not always succeeded well in government.
 This has largely been due to organisational and cultural barriers, a lack of resources and a history of fragmented and siloed working.
-And these are barriers that are often hard to break out of.
+These are barriers that are often hard to break down.
 Think Tanks and a myriad of reports have commented on how the attempt to integrate public services and invent smarter ways of working still have a long way to go.
 Citizens are still being passed from pillar to post when communicating with government and joined-up ways of working for staff remain very much an aspiration, rather than a reality.
 If citizens are still not enjoying the benefits of using their preferred choice of communication when interacting with government, public sector staff are also not experiencing the benefits of easy communication and collaboration.

 Nevertheless, collaboration in the public sector is an absolute imperative.
 Research has demonstrated that collaboration is strongly linked to innovation.
 The Government Innovation Strategy states that public sector excellence relies on “innovation and the judicious implementation of new technologies.”